 This famous Gujarati treat is often roasted with slow heat and flattened by a wooden press.
 When the bread turns brown, and the texture is crispy, you can now enjoy it.

 There are many variants of Khakhra throughout the country.
 The famous sweet version is known as Mungdi.
 Anyway, Khakhra often goes with a lot of veggies, herbs, and spices with powerful health benefits.

 Place of origin: India, South Asia, Southeast Asia.

 Puri is a crispy deep-fried treat from India with a golden-brown color.
-It is a specialty from the Indian subcontinent that has unleavened whole-wheat flour.
-People often enjoy Puri as a snack or a dazzling breakfast bread.
+It is a specialty derived from unleavened whole-wheat flour.
+People often enjoy Puri as a snack or a quick breakfast.
 You can have it as a light meal during the day.

 Indians usually pair the dish with curry or bhaji for a little savory taste and aromatic spices.
 However, it is also a breathtaking dessert from India waiting to satisfy your hunger.
 Puri is also a religious dish in ceremonial rituals like Prasadam.

 Pair this bread with potato-based curries or some savory dishes like Chana masala or Korma for an exploding meal.
 Halwa (semolina dessert) or Kheer (wet pudding) are typical sweet accompaniments.